 Sasser highlights changes coming to SF College

-Changes will come to Santa Fe College in 2014, although they were not expected to be apparent when spring term classes began Monday.
+Changes will come to Santa Fe College in 2014, although they won’t be apparent when spring term classes begin Monday.

-SF College President Jackson Sasser named a few of them Friday at the college's spring convocation, which heralds the beginning of classes every fall and spring semester.
-About 15,800 students were expected to return to classes at SF College this semester.
+SF College President Jackson Sasser named a few of them Friday at the college’s spring convocation, which heralds the beginning of classes every fall and spring semester.
+About 15,800 students will return to classes at SF College this semester.

-Monday wasn't expected to look different for SF College students returning to the campus, although welcome stations will be set up at each main entry point for brand-new students.
+Monday won’t look different for SF College students returning to the campus, although welcome stations will be set up at each main entry point for brand-new students.

 Most of the changes won’t be noticeable until fall.